 - The propeller system

 Including finish base coat / clear coat paint.
-Base price colors are standard white or gray blades with striped tips.
-Optional customer selected two color paint (base coat color with one color tip stripes) is available at no additional charge.
+Base price colors are standard white with red tips or black with white tips.
+Optional customer selected custom colors available for an additional charge..

 - Composite Spinner Assembly (including the front and rear bulkheads)